goeh/grails-sequence-generator/README.md

 Key    | Value
 ------ | -----------------
-name   | Name of domain class
+name   | Name of the sequence
 format | The sequence number format number | Next number that will be returned for this sequence